aazeem7/The-Dictionary/README.md

 3.Place the Cloned Repository into the `htdocs` folder of Xampp.

-4.Initialize the TheDictionary/configure.php file with your xampp settings
+4.Initialize the TheDictionary/configure.php file with your Xampp Localhost settings

 	$localhost = 'localhost:3306';
 	$username = 'yourUserName';